openid/authzen/authorization-api-1_0.md

 ~~~
 {: #example-search-request title="Example Access Request"}

-### Search Response {#search-response}
+### Resource Search Response {#search-response}
-The success response to a Search Request is a Search Response.
+The success response to a Resource Search Request is a Resource Search Response.
 It is a HTTP response of type `application/json`.
 Its body is a JSON object that contains the following fields:

 iat:
 : REQUIRED.
 The issued at time in `integer` format, expressed as epoch milliseconds